DaWolf85/GTAVAutoPatcher/README.md

 This program is provided free for all uses under the terms of the Unlicense.
-The file license.txt contains more information if required.
+The file license.txt (in the release package) contains more information if required.